CoderJackLiu/UEDownloadImages/README.md

 ## Compatibility
 - Developed using Unreal Engine 5.1, this plugin should be easily adaptable to Unreal Engine 4 and higher versions of Unreal Engine 5.
 Developers interested in contributing can add branches for other versions.

+## Example
+- Open the `UEDownloadImagesExample` map located in the Content directory of the plugin.
+Run the game, and click to execute to see the effect.
+For specific usage, please refer to the BP_UEDownloadImagesController under GameMode.

 ## Feedback and Suggestions
 - For additional feature requests or suggestions, feel free to leave a message in the issues section.